 A Tour operator such as ourselves will give you value for your money without any hidden costs except drinks and tips at lodges.
 Value for your Money plus Peace of mind.

 6. Not Being Informed enough about Gorilla Trekking:

 One glaring example is the wrong information that people have about the Gorilla Habituation Experience.
-Most think that it is simply more time with the Gorillas – something that it is but also the fundamental difference that on a Gorilla Trek you are an observer, but on the Gorilla Habituation Experience, you are an active participant in the Habituation Process.
+Most think that it is simply more time with the Gorillas – something that it is and the fundamental difference that you are an observer on a Gorilla Trek.
+Still, on the Gorilla Habituation Experience, you are an active participant in the Habituation Process.
 It is a similar but yet very different experience.
-Knowing our advice, get to know what you are about to do.

 You are in Equatorial Africa, yet you are trekking at a higher location, in a thick forest where your best protection is the right clothing.
 This is not a fashion show, but for your protection.

 Cover your skin, use garden gloves, use the right footwear, a good hat, thick socks, insect repellent.
 You are on a Trek and not on Sunday Stroll in Central Park, be prepared.